Indicator Climate

 Energy efficiency of buildings

-In Switzerland, the building sector is responsible for around one-third of CO2 emissions.
+In Switzerland, the building sector is responsible for around one-quarter of CO2 emissions.
 This means it is a sector with great potential for reducing emissions.
 The federal and cantonal Buildings Programme subsidises various measures to reduce the energy consumption and greenhouse gas emissions of buildings.
 One-third of CO2 levy proceeds, and a maximum of CHF 450 million, has been earmarked for this programme annually.
 Cantonal subsidies are also available (approximately CHF 80 million per year).

 Besides the Building Programme, Minergie® standards also improve energy efficiency in buildings.
 These voluntary construction standards stand for high energy efficiency and low greenhouse gas emissions.